--- Caution ---

-Attempting to use an unsupported server platform can result in licensing failures.
+--- Caution - Attempting to use a in unsupported server platform can result in l icensing failures.

 Check the product documentation to confirm what specific operating system variants are supported.

 License management utilities for all platforms supported by your ARM development tools are supplied with your tools software.
 If you do not have a copy of the license management utilities, contact ARM License Support, license.support@arm.com.